Pocket Portable Radios

 A Bevy of Modern Pocket Portables – Zenith Royal 50 (Circa 1960 in Red) Left Rear

-It’s hard to believe that it has been two years since I last updated the Pocket Portables Review, but here it is.
+It’s hard to believe that it has been so many years since I last updated the Pocket Portables Review, but here it is.
 Several new models have been added while some are discontinued.
 Recently discontinued models may still be found here and there but sometimes at grossly inflated prices so buyer beware.
 And one apparent clone of it’s well-known predecessor actually gives that discontinued radio a run for its money.

 The biggest overall changes for this latest crop of pocket radios are that most currently-made radios are digitally tuned even though they have analog-like tuning knobs and dials.
 This means they tune in increments, popping from one frequency to the next rather than gliding continuously as in older, true-analog designs.
 This can make tuning a bit finicky if not well-designed but some radios tune more easily than others.